maxcramer/Project-1/README.md

 # Project-1
 ![banner](.//images/banner.png)

-GENERAL ASSEMBLY Project 1: A simple, single page, front end game.
+## GENERAL ASSEMBLY Project 1: A simple, single page, front end game.

 - [Click here to play South Park's Trump Shootout game](https://maxcramer.github.io/Project-1/)

-INSTRUCTIONS
+### INSTRUCTIONS

-• 	Click on Stan’s face on the right to begin
+*Click on Stan’s face on the right to begin

-• 	Move the mouse over the moving characters to aim
+*Move the mouse over the moving characters to aim

-• 	To restart the game when the timer or the bullets run out, click on Kyle’s face to restart
+*To restart the game when the timer or the bullets run out, click on Kyle’s face to restart

-Technology Used During Build
+### Technology Used During Build

-• 	HTML5
+*HTML5

-• 	HTMLAudio
+*HTMLAudio

-• 	Animation
+*Animation

-• 	CSS
+*CSS

-• 	JavaScript
+*JavaScript

-• 	Git
+*Git

-• 	GitHub
+*GitHub

 ![Home Screen](.//screenshots/home.png)
 ![In Play](.//screenshots/inGame.png)